Martijn-maker/Combining-congestion-and-emission-data/README.md

 -   'Data_collector.py' gathers emission and congestion data simultaneously through two different API endpoints.
+-   These endpoints require a personal API token.
+The tokens can be acquired through the following links: https://aqicn.org/data-platform/token/ and https://developer.tomtom.com/traffic-api/documentation/product-information/introduction
+-   These personal API tokens need to be inserted in the code.
 -   Data collection will be initialized by running 'Data_collector.py'.
 Data is collected every half hour.
 -   It is recommended to run in on a remote machine, since code has to run for longer periods of time.